ilagith/Hate-Crimes/README.md

 1. Would a newly reported hate crime contain single or multiple victims?
 2. Would the newly reported hate crime consist of multiple offenses? (where multiple offenses mean; hate crime combined with other statutory crimes such as larceny, intimidation, robbery etc.)

+### Methodology
+The process of data analysis is modeled by following the CRISP-DM model.
+First, the research questions were identified, followed by selecting the relevant and credible dataset (published by FBI, USA).
+Once cleaned the data, an exploratory data analysis was conducted.
+Hence, data were prepared for modeling and evaluation.